Who is Kyren Wilson? The snooker star edging closer to ending major title drought

 Might 2024 be the year that Wilson finally breaks through?
 It has been a strange season for the father-of-two, scoring freely at times but unable to put together a deep run at a tournament.
 Only Trump (79) has more than Wilson’s 65 centuries across the campaign, but he has not even a final appearance to show for it.

 The Crucible could offer salvation.
-All of the top seeds have fallen, leaving Wilson, 12th in the world, strangely placed as the highest-ranked player left standing.
+All of the top seeds have fallen, leaving Wilson, 12th in the world, strangely placed as the highest-ranked player left standing by the semi-finals.
 He will sense an opportunity.

-“I turned professional because I wanted to win things,” Wilson told BBC Sport in 2018.
-“I am not just going be happy to reach the semi-finals or the finals of big events.
-I want my two boys to grow up and be able to say ‘my dad was more than a decent snooker player’.
-And to be well thought of, you need to be doing better than just reaching the latter stages of tournaments.”
+After beating David Gilbert in the semi-finals, Wilson revealed he has been benefiting from sessions with a hypnotherapist during his run to the final.
+“It’s just about emptying your stress bucket,” said Wilson.
+“We all have things going on that can affect our day-to-day life and it allowed me to go out there and be a little bit freer.

+“Our minds are so clogged up with so many different things that don’t need to be there, so if you can just eliminate them and go out and play snooker it makes the game a hell of a lot easier.”

 Join our commenting forum